morete/kubevirt-basics-training/content/en/docs/05/52_cloud-init.md

 of the network data.
 Be aware that there is a different format used whenever you use `NoCloud` or `ConfigDrive`.

 {{% alert title="Important" color="warning" %}}
-Make sure you use `secretRef` or `networkDataSecretRef` whenever you provide sensitive data like credentials, certificates and such.
+Make sure you use `secretRef` or `networkDataSecretRef` whenever you provide sensitive data like credentials, certificates and so on.
 {{% /alert %}}